nachocaru/xaprb.com/content/blog/2006-12-15-advanced-mysql-user-variable-techniques.md

 That last row gets output even though it seems `@num` should have the value 3, eliminating it from the results.
 However, you can infer from this behavior that `@num` really had the value 2 at the time the `WHERE` clause was evaluated, and was only incremented to 3 after the row was sent to the client.

 This aspect of user variable behavior makes user variables significantly harder to understand.
 Sometimes the results are non-deterministic and/or hard to predict.
-It would be great if there were a way to update those variables in the context in which they&#8217;re declared, so they get assigned and read at the same time, instead of having to wait for rows to be sent to the client &#8212; a different step in the query execution plan.
+It would be great if there were a way to update those variables in the context in which they're declared, so they get assigned and read at the same time, instead of having to wait for rows to be sent to the client &#8212; a different step in the query execution plan.

 ### Forcing variable evaluation with multi-staged queries

-If you understand the order of the steps MySQL uses to execute a query, you can see there are opportunities to make MySQL &#8220;finish up&#8221; variable assignments before sending the query to the next step.
-In fact, perhaps it&#8217;s a bit misleading to say assignments in the `SELECT` are done when rows are sent.
-I think it&#8217;s more accurate to say they&#8217;re done when rows are *generated* for each stage in query execution.
+If you understand the order of the steps MySQL uses to execute a query, you can see there are opportunities to make MySQL "finish up" variable assignments before sending the query to the next step.
+In fact, perhaps it's a bit misleading to say assignments in the `SELECT` are done when rows are sent.
+I think it's more accurate to say they're done when rows are *generated* for each stage in query execution.

 You can see this in a subquery in the `FROM` clause, which is internally stored as an intermediate temporary table.
 Variable assignments are done before or as the rows are stored in the temporary table, so when results are read from the temporary table, there are no funny side effects.

-Let me show you the previous query slightly rewritten, and you&#8217;ll see what I mean:
+Let me show you the previous query slightly rewritten, and you'll see what I mean:

 <pre>set @type := '', @num := 1;